thesadru/disnake/docs/api.rst

         .. versionadded:: 2.0

-.. class:: ExpireBehaviour
+.. class:: ExpireBehavior

-    Represents the behaviour the :class:`Integration` should perform when a user's subscription has finished.
+    Represents the behavior the :class:`Integration` shold perform when a user's subscription has finished.

     There is an alias for this called ``ExpireBehavior``.